Lenoxx Electronics Corporation

 Lenoxx Electronics Corporation was an American distributor of electronic equipment.
 The brand appeared in the late 1980s as a transportable stereo (boombox) model.

 Products from this company bear more than one brand.
 Common examples are Durabrand (Sold by Wal-Mart since early 2003), and Audio Solutions (sold by Walgreens).
 They also sell with their own name Lenoxx Sound.
 Market position is at the low end with products rarely over $80.
 The company's products are often sold at discount and drug stores, but rarely in other markets.

 Bernard Fuchs was the company's Chief Executive Officer.

-Lenoxx Electronics Corporation operated only in the United States and some countries in Europe, and should not be confused with Lenoxx Electronics of Australia.
+Lenoxx Electronics Corporation operated only in the United States and some countries in Europe, and should not be confused with Lenoxx Electronics of Australia, however, some Lenoxx products were sold in Australia under the name "Altec".